niupanyu/box2d/docs/overview.md

 the number of function parameters small, provide sensible defaults, and reduce the number of accessors.

-Since fixtures (shapes) must be parented to a body, they are created and destroyed using a factory method on b2Body:
+Since fixtures (shapes) must be parented to a body(夹具必须有父body), they are created and destroyed using a factory method on b2Body:

 ```cpp